DerekCuevas/derekcuevas.github.io/site/content/resume.md

 Senior Software Engineer with 8 years of professional experience, specializing in systems software engineering and low-latency, real-time product development.

-Skilled in a variety of programming languages and technologies, with expertise in [Rust](https://www.rust-lang.org/), and [TypeScript](https://www.typescriptlang.org/).
+Skilled in a variety of programming languages and technologies with expertise in [Rust](https://www.rust-lang.org/) and [TypeScript](https://www.typescriptlang.org/).
 Experienced in leading teams and delivering award-winning projects.
 Passionate about functional programming and building high performance real-time systems.

 ---

 ## Programming Languages

-- **Proficient:** Rust, TypeScript (& JavaScript)
+- **Proficient:** Rust, TypeScript (& JavaScript), Elm, Clojure
-- **Experienced:** Clojure, Elm, Swift, Elixir, SQL
+- **Experienced:** Elixir, Swift, Objective-C, SQL

 ---